PataphysicalSociety/soupault.app/site/index.md

 Soupault is available as a statically-linked executable with no dependencies.
 You can stick with the same version for years if it works for you.
-Or you can download every new version, try it out, and easily revert back if something doesn't work.
+Or you can download every new version, try it out, and easily revert back if you run into any issues.

 <h2 id="name">Why it's named soupault?</h2>

-Soupault is named after the French dadaist and surrealist writer <wikipedia>Philippe Soupault</wikipedia>
-because it's based on the <github project="aantron/lambdasoup">lambdasoup</github> library.
+Soupault is named after <wikipedia>Philippe Soupault</wikipedia>, a French dadaist and surrealist writer, because it's based on the <github project="aantron/lambdasoup">lambdasoup</github> library.

-Its development is sponsored by the [College of 'Pataphysics](http://www.college-de-pataphysique.org/) </a>.<fn id="pataphysics">Not really.</fn>
+Its development is sponsored by the [College of 'Pataphysics](http://www.college-de-pataphysique.org/) and the [International Hobby Horsing Association](https://en.wikipedia.org/wiki/Hobby_horsing).<fn id="sponsors">Not really.</fn>

 <h2 id="graphics">Graphics</h2>